-Frequently Asked Questions Regarding Computing in the Center for Theoretical Biological Physics.
+Frequently Asked Questions about Computing at the Center for Theoretical Biological Physics.

 Q: How to apply for a computing account on supercomputers at Rice?

 A: You may use your NetID to apply for accounts on the supercomputers at Rice.
 You may apply for a regular user account (for most students and research staff) or a guest account (for external collaborators and guests not directly affiliated with Rice University).